AcademySoftwareFoundation/OpenCue/rqd/README.md

 # RQD

-RQD is the client software that runs on all hosts that are doing work for an OpenCue deployment.
+RQD is a software client that runs on all hosts doing work for an OpenCue deployment.

+RQD's responsibilities include:

-RQD's responsibilities include registering the host with the Cuebot, receiving instructions about what work to do and monitoring the worker processes it launches.
+- Registering the host with Cuebot.
+- Receiving instructions about what work to do.
+- Monitoring the worker processes it launches and reporting on results.

-It uses GRPC to communicate with the Cuebot, as well as runs its own GRPC server which is called by the Cuebot's client to send instructions to RQD.
+RQD uses [gRPC](https://grpc.io/) to communicate with Cuebot.
+It also runs its own gRPC server, which is called by the Cuebot client to send instructions to RQD.

-To run RQD, see the included `Dockerfile`.